yifeiiwang/yifeiiwang.github.io/_pages/about.md

 latest_posts:
   enabled: false
 ---
-I am a Lecturer at the University of Gothenburg.
-My research sits at the intersection of economic geography, labor markets, and technological change, with a particular focus on R&D investments, firm dynamics, and regional innovation.
+I am a Postdoctoral Researcher in the Transforming Economies group at the <a href="https://www.csh.ac.at">Complexity Science Hub</a> in Vienna, where we apply data science methodologies to explore the impacts of AI on the future of work.

 I received my PhD in Economic Geography from the University of Gothenburg in 2025.
+My PhD dissertation, R&D and Machinery in Regions: lnvestment and Labor Market Dynamics, examines how firm investment in R&D and machinery, shapes regional labor market dynamics in Sweden.